Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

-Android Stuido Plugin for Nativer SDK integration
+Android Studio Plugin for Nativer SDK integration
 =================================================

 Android Studio Plugin is for automating Nativer SDK integration to your app.
 Step-by-step it will